Tanzania Bleu Logo

 Nico

-The New Passenger Facilitation Fee (VI Tax)
+The Passenger Facilitation Fee (VI Tax)

 What You'll Pay